kriszyp/xstyle/README.md

 </pre>

 Or xstyle can be used with an AMD module loader, like RequireJS or Dojo, and load the xstyle/main module.
-You will also need to make sure you include the put-selector package:
+You will also need to make sure you have installed the put-selector package:
 <pre>
 &lt;style>
 	/* my rules */
 &lt;/style>
 &lt;script src="dojo/dojo.js">&lt;/script>
 &lt;script>